What is boiler insurance?

 What boiler insurance do I need?

-All boiler insurance packages pretty much offer the same thing, but it’s always good to compare them side by side to see what each provider has on offer.
+All boiler insurance packages have a similar offering, but it’s always good to compare them side by side to see what each provider has on offer.
 The main differences you’ll find are related to differences in monthly costs, whether their helpline is available 24/7, and whether the excess is included as part of their boiler insurance package.
-In some cases, you may only have a limited number of claims you can make in a year, with an extra cost if you need any additional call outs.
+In some cases, you may only have a limited number of claims you can make in a year, with an extra cost if you need any additional call-outs.
 Certainly, something to consider if your boiler is rather on the old side.

 As mentioned earlier, to ensure your boiler keeps ticking away, you’ll need an annual boiler service to discover any faults that can be easily resolved by an engineer.
 An annual service will include a visual check of your boiler and controls, as well as an inspection of the inside of your boiler to ensure that it’s firing correctly and in full working order.
-Most boiler insurance packages will come with an annual service included in the price, free of charge.
+Most boiler insurance packages will come with an annual service included in the price.

 If you’re researching boiler insurance packages, you may have come across boiler insurance with excess.
 Excess is usually an extra cost you have to pay as part of your claim to pay for an engineer to visit your home and complete repairs should your boiler run into a fault.
 Some companies charge around £50 for excess.
 However, in some cases, the excess will be included within your monthly cost.